commercialhaskell/stack/doc/GUIDE.md

 !!! note

-    If you have added packages to your project please make sure to mark them as extra deps for faster and reliable usage of `stack ghci`.
+    If you have added packages to your project please make sure to mark them as extra-deps for faster and reliable usage of `stack ghci`.
 Otherwise GHCi may have trouble due to conflicts of compilation flags or having to unnecessarily interpret too many modules.
 See Stack's project-level [configuration](yaml_configuration.md#extra-deps) to learn how to